Best Hosting for Astro Sites in 2026: Tested Options for Every Budget

 Can I host an Astro site on a VPS with Nginx?

-Yes, and it's a very good option.
+Yes, and it is a very good option.
 Build your Astro site locally, rsync the dist/ folder to your VPS, and serve it with Nginx.
 Zero application server needed.
-This is exactly how doancongtuan.com runs.
-It's cheap, fast, and fully under your control.
+This is exactly how doancongtuan.com runs on Vultr.
+It is cheap, fast, and fully under your control.

 Disclosure: Some links on this page are affiliate links.
 If you make a purchase through them, I may earn a small commission at no extra cost to you.
 I only recommend products I've genuinely evaluated.
 Full disclosure →